artipie/artipie/.wiki/Configuration-Scripting.md

 ### File extensions

-Scrips must have file extension corresponding to one of the supported scripting languages.
+Scrips must have a file extension corresponding to one of the supported scripting languages.

 | Scripting language | File extension |
 |--------------------|----------------|